krzyczak/qt-instructions/README.md

-# QT / QML Instructions
+# Instrutions for compiling QT / QML modile device UIs

+### Introduction

 There are the following three repositories:
 - https://github.com/AsteroidOS/asteroid-launcher (compiled with qmake and make)